Product Of The Roots Of A Quadratic Equation

 • Product of the roots (αβ) = c/a

 The formula for the product of the roots of a quadratic equation is remarkably simple and elegant: c/a.
-This means that to find the product, you only need to divide the constant term 'c' by the coefficient of the x² term, 'a'.
+Because of that, this means that to find the product, you only need to divide the constant term 'c' by the coefficient of the x² term, 'a'.
 This avoids the need to calculate the square root and perform complex arithmetic associated with the quadratic formula.

 To understand why this formula works, we can start with the factored form of a quadratic equation.
 If α and β are the roots, the equation can be written as: